OWASP/owasp-mastg/Document/0x05i-Testing-Code-Quality-and-Build-Settings.md

 Since most Android applications are Java-based, they are [immune to buffer overflow vulnerabilities](https://www.owasp.org/index.php/Reviewing_Code_for_Buffer_Overruns_and_Overflows#.NET_.26_Java "Java Buffer Overflows").
 Nevertheless, a buffer overflow vulnerability may still be applicable when you're using the Android NDK; therefore, consider secure compiler settings.

---ToDo Add content for secure compiler settings for Android NDK

 #### Static Analysis

 If source code is provided, you can check the build.gradle file to see whether obfuscation settings have been applied.
 In the example below, you can see that `minifyEnabled` and `proguardFiles` are set.
 Creating exceptions to protect some classes from obfuscation (with "-keepclassmembers" and "-keep class") is common.
 Therefore, auditing the ProGuard configuration file to see what classes are exempted is important.
 The `getDefaultProguardFile('proguard-android.txt')` method gets the default ProGuard settings from the `<Android SDK>/tools/proguard/` folder.
 The file `proguard-rules.pro` is where you define custom ProGuard rules.
 You can see that many extended classes in our sample `proguard-rules.pro` file are common Android classes.
 This should be defined more granularly on specific classes or libraries.